Missouri Military Academy: History

 In 1968, Charles Stribling III, '44, was named president.
 A member of the faculty for 16 years, Stribling III had served as teacher, coach, commandant, executive officer, and director of alumni affairs, development, and public relations.
 Stribling Jr., was elevated to the position of chairman of the board of trustees and served in that capacity until his death at age 86, in his 63rd year on the faculty.
 The administration building, built in 1900 and a historical focal point of the campus, was renamed Stribling Hall by the board of trustees in 1981 in honor of his contributions to the academy, the community, and the nation.

 Stribling III was succeeded as MMA president in 1993 by Ronald Kelly, a faculty member since 1969 who had served as a teacher, coach, advisor, director of admissions, and executive officer.

 After the 2006–07 school year, Kelly was succeeded by Robert Flanigan, a retired U.S. Marine Corps major general who had been business advisor and commandant of Admiral Farragut Academy in St. Petersburg, Florida.
 Stribling III stepped down as chairman but remained a member of the board.

 In 2012, Charles McGeorge was named president of MMA.
 McGeorge was the 10th president of Valley Forge Military Academy and College, serving from 2004 to 2010.
 He came to MMA from McGeorge & Co., a limited liability company he founded in 2010 to provide consulting services to independent schools and colleges.

 In 2019, Richard V. Geraci, a retired U.S. Army brigadier general, succeeded McGeorge as MMA's 11th president.
 Geraci joined MMA as chief academic officer on July 1, 2017.
 His role was then expanded on March 1, 2018, and his title changed to vice president for academics, operations and planning.
 He had previously served as the president of Leavenworth Regional Catholic School System and principal of Immaculata High School.

+In 2026, the State of Missouri officially designated Missouri Military Academy as the Official Military Academy of the State of Missouri.
+The designation originated in House Bill 2307, was incorporated into Senate Bill 1544, and was ultimately enacted through House Bill 2576.